-The family-friendly mischief of the Púca Festival digs down into Halloween’s native roots, with eerie events across the towns of Trim and Athboy from October 28 to 31.
-Bring the kids on a woodland walk or treasure hunt, marvel in the aerialist performances and all-ages fun at the Celtic Voyage Circus, or step back in time at the Déise Medieval living history village at Trim Castle.
-There's a mixture of free and and ticketed events on to explore across all four days.
+The family-friendly mischief of the Púca Festival digs down into Halloween’s native roots, with eerie events across the towns of Trim and Athboy from October 27 to 31.
+Bring the kids on a foraging tour, explore the origins of Halloween on the Hill of Ward Tour and marvel in the aerialist performances and all-ages fun at Sorcas na Samhna.
+There's a mixture of free and and ticketed events on to explore across all five days.

 Enjoy a day of interactive games and play for all ages in Ashbourne, County Meath.
-Tayto Park sends you down their Tricky Trail, a treasure hunt with storytelling and magical performances to spark little imaginations.
-Find your treat (or trick) and visit the Scare Chair for a ghastly group photo.
-Event entry is included in all Tayto Park ticket prices, and under threes go free.
+Emerald Park sends you down their Tricky Trail, a treasure hunt with storytelling and magical performances to spark little imaginations.
+Event entry is included in all Emerald Park ticket prices, and under threes go free.

-Come nightfall, at Tayto Park After Dark experience the twists and turns of the mighty Cú Chulainn Coaster (Europe’s largest wooden roller coaster), or soar through the twilight on the Endeavour at dizzying speed.
+Come nightfall for the Emerald Park After Dark experience and enjoy the twists and turns of the mighty Cú Chulainn Coaster (Europe’s largest wooden roller coaster), or soar through the twilight on the Endeavour at dizzying speed.
 Tickets allow unlimited access to these white-knuckle favourites and more, though pre-booking is essential.

 During warmer months, the Bee Wise Nature Trail blooms with bee-loving trees, shrubs and flowers across its five acres of woodland outside Trim.
 In October, the trail transforms into the spooky Bee Tricked & Bee Treated walk, where littles ones dressed in costume can meet friendly witches, ghosts and skeletons and get a treat from their cauldrons.
 Older kids can come back in the evening (accompanied by an adult) for the Forest of Doom night tour.
 Pre-booking is essential for these Halloween walks.

 With fanciful Halloween activities for families with 2 to 12 year olds, there’s something creepy afoot at Causey Farm near Navan.
-Pooka Spooka has a hayride that delights, alongside a spellbinding magic show.
-You can test your mettle in the Mirror Maze and end the day with a spot of severed Limb Throwing.
+Pooka Spooka has a hayride that delights, alongside a fun Broomstick Ride.
+You can test your mettle in the Mirror Maze and end the day with a spot of Severed Limb Throwing.
 Get a leg up by booking in advance (kids under two get in for free).

 Join Boyne Boats on their Halloween Mythology Tour and float back in time on Ireland’s oldest canal.
 Board in Oldbridge for a 90-minute Púca Paddle with tales of history and mystery as you wind along.
 Learn of Boann, Goddess of the Boyne and find out how the Salmon of Knowledge got so clever as the Boyne Canal’s legends unfold.
 Suitable for all ages and best to book in advance.